 I purchased a ticket on a Southwest flight to Ft.
-Myers, Florida because I hate myself, I suppose.
-In actuality, I bought it because I told a friend I wasn’t joking around.
-An offer from Jeff at the 2018 Ironman National proved to be one I couldn’t refuse: come to Florida and make a kick-ass video.
+Myers, because I told a friend I wasn’t joking around.
+An offer from Jeff at the 2018 Ironman National proved to be one I couldn’t refuse: come to Florida and shoot a new video.

 “Don’t tempt me, man.
 I’ll go!
 I’m serious!”
 I tried to be affirmative.

 And so I went.

 (Author’s note: Jeff’s life has changed immensely since the winter of 2018, in a good way!
 I’m leaving the story unedited for posterity.
 What might’ve been…)